Tom-Tee/mad-events/README.md

 ## Testing

-I added testing to the application with rspec, a popular testing framework for Ruby.
-I tested the models, repositories and controllers for the main features.
+I tried my best to add some testing to the application.
+I tested the models, repositories and controllers for the main features with rspec, a popular testing framework for Ruby.

 You can run the tests in the parent directory with